-Get to know me and my perspective through these podcasts
+Get to know me + my perspective as a coach + writer through these podcasts + videos

 Unclassified Woman is all about combatting “limiting female narratives”: